Family world travel, it is possible!

 We saved for 12 months for this trip and we had $30,000 in the bank at the time we left.
 We spent all of that lump sum in our first year.
 You can read our cost breakdown for that year here.

-We sold everything all that’s left is a few boxes.
-We don’t miss any of it and probably never will.
+We sold our furniture, car and posessions to help raise that sum, all that’s left is a few boxes.
+We don’t miss any of it and probably never will, it’s really liberating to be free of “stuff”.

-The blog is bring in some money through advertising ( don’t hate us for running adverts) and we have a small rental income on our home.
+The blog is bring in some money through advertising ( don’t hate us for running adverts) and we have a small rental income on our home in Australia.

 We can give you some ideas to help you in raising the money for long-term travel.
 It’s hard, but it is achievable.
 There are tons of budgeting tools available online for free (such as Intuit’s tax estimator) that make planning a trip financially feasible.